Azure-Samples/azure-ai-vision-sdk/samples/swift/face/FaceAnalyzerSample/README.md

    serviceOptions = try  VisionServiceOptions(endpoint: "")
    serviceOptions?.authorizationToken = sessionAuthorizationToken
    ```

+   Note:
+   * A demo version on obtaining the token is in `AppUtility.swift` for the demo app to be built as an standalone solution, but this is not recommended.
+The "session-authorization-token" is required to start a liveness session.
+For more information on how to orchestrate the liveness flow by utilizing the Azure AI Vision Face service, visit: https://aka.ms/azure-ai-vision-face-liveness-tutorial.

    (2) ***Configuring the face analyzer***
    ```swift
    let createOptions = try!
 FaceAnalyzerCreateOptions()